Get insider access

 Whether you're on a strict budget or looking for the best cheap 4k TV, you don't have to spend a ton of money to get a decent display that's good enough for watching your favorite shows and movies.
 Today, even cheap and budget-friendly TVs can deliver a decent viewing experience for most uses, and many of them have great smart features, eliminating the need to spend more on an external streaming device if you want to look for the best cheap smart TV.
 You can also find these models in a wide range of sizes, so you aren't limited to just small sizes.

-We've bought and tested more than 425 TVs, and below, you'll find the best budget TVs to buy.
-You can see our recommendations for the best TVs under $500, the best TVs under $1,000, and the best smart TVs.
+We buy and test dozens of TVs each year, and below are our recommendations for the best budget models.
+You can see our recommendations for the best TVs under $500, the best TVs under $1,000, and, if you need a soundbar but don't want to spend too much, the best budget soundbars.
 You can also vote on which ones you want us to buy and test.
-To learn more about the upcoming 2024 models, check out our 2024 TV lineup page.
+To learn more about the 2024 models, check out our 2024 TV lineup page.

 1. Best Budget TV